How Baseball Works (a guide to the game of Baseball)

 - “Baseball.”
 Encyclopaedia Britannica Online

 - Baseball Heritage Museum at League Park in Cleveland, Ohio

 - Baseball Heritage Museum at League Park in Cleveland

 Baseball is a team sport in which two teams of nine players compete against each other.
 Sixteen innings, each divided into two half, make up the game’s nine inning structure.
 During the top half of an inning, players from one side alternately come to bat and attempt to score runs, while the players from the other team play on the field and attempt to prevent the offensive team from scoring.
 In the lower half of the field, the teams alternate positions.
 The winning team is determined by the number of runs scored by each side at the completion of nine innings.

-If a hitter is struck out or fails to hit the baseball three times after three excellent pitches, he is automatically out of the game.
-When the offensive team gets three outs in a row, their time at bat is ended.
+- If a hitter is struck out or fails to hit the baseball three times after three excellent pitches, he is automatically out of the game.

 Baseball is not a game of numbers.
 The game of baseball has DiMaggio coming in second. – Jimmy Cannon Baseball, in contrast to most other sports, exists outside of time – there is no clock to manage game play or to evaluate a player’s performance in baseball.
 Despite this, a dizzying number of statistics capture practically every facet of the game in incredible detail, allowing spectators (and team management!) to evaluate the performance of one player against another and make informed decisions.